 What good are the best user research tools if you can’t find the right audience for your tests?

 That’s why we have also included User Interviews tool in the list.
 It’s a participant recruitment tool.
-Most user experience testing tools have a separate participant panel, but if you are looking for bigger sample size and better accuracy, this is the software for you.
+Most user experience testing tools have a separate participant panel, but if you are looking for a bigger sample size and better accuracy, this is the software for you.

 You can recruit and manage quality test participants in hours to ensure rapid testing and data reliability.